-I came to Greece with a dream of building in the areas of public health and social work (my fields of study) and saw a need for people to cultivate both their public speaking skills and their career development skills.
-This of course, did not happen without some challenges, but as they say, “if at first you don’t succeed, try and try again!”
-We tried again, with new recruitment strategies, and kept plugging on… We increased our membership to the current 20+ members and with achievement of several other club goals we have received several Distinguished Club Awards over the years! (one goal very difficult for most clubs around the world to achieve.
-Congratulations!)
+I came to Greece with a dream of building in the areas of public health and social work (my field of study) and saw a need for people to cultivate both their public speaking skills and their career development skills.
+This, of course, did not happen without some challenges, but as they say, “if at first, you don’t succeed, try and try again!”
+We tried again, with new recruitment strategies, and kept plugging on… We increased our membership to the current 20+ members and with the achievement of several other club goals we have received several Distinguished Club Awards over the years!
+Congratulations!

-We have all achieved!
-I want to especially thank my fellow officers — my team — in making my own dream a reality and I look forward to working with them in the near future.
-I give members five simple steps in helping achieving their personal Toastmaster goals:
+We have all achieved it!
+I want to especially thank my fellow officers — my team — for making my own dream a reality and I look forward to working with them in the near future.
+I give members five simple steps in helping to achieve their personal Toastmasters goals: